peteroupc/html3dutil/doc/MathUtil.md

 * [mat4projectVec3](#MathUtil.mat4projectVec3)<br>Transforms a 3-element vector with a 4 &times; 4 matrix and returns
 a perspective-correct version of the vector as a 3D point.
-* [mat4rotate](#MathUtil.mat4rotate)<br>Multiplies a 4 &times; 4 matrix by a rotation transformation that rotates vectors by the given rotation angle and around the given glmath, and returns a new matrix.
+* [mat4rotate](#MathUtil.mat4rotate)<br>Multiplies a 4 &times; 4 matrix by a rotation transformation that rotates vectors by the specified rotation angle and around the specified glmath, and returns a new matrix.
-* [mat4rotated](#MathUtil.mat4rotated)<br>Returns a 4 &times; 4 matrix representing a rotation transformation that rotates vectors by the given rotation angle and around the given glmath.
+* [mat4rotated](#MathUtil.mat4rotated)<br>Returns a 4 &times; 4 matrix representing a rotation transformation that rotates vectors by the specified rotation angle and around the specified glmath.
 * [mat4scale](#MathUtil.mat4scale)<br>Multiplies a 4 &times; 4 matrix by a scaling transformation.
 * [mat4scaleInPlace](#MathUtil.mat4scaleInPlace)<br>Modifies a 4 &times; 4 matrix by multiplying it by a
 scaling transformation.